ecoin-finance/ecoin-token/README.md

 Before contributing, make sure to review the Contributing Guidelines.

+# Code of Conduct
+We expect all contributors and participants in the Ecoin Finance Token project to adhere to the Code of Conduct.
+This code outlines our expectations for respectful and inclusive behavior within the community.

 # License
 The Ecoin Finance Token contract is open-source software licensed under the MIT License.
 You are free to use, modify, and distribute the code following the terms and conditions of the license.